GilaCMS/docs/source/install.md

 sudo a2enmod rewrite
 ```

-Don't forget to restart your server if you made any changes.
+Don't forget to restart your server when you make changes.

 In order to proceed with the installation, you will need your **database settings**.
 If you do not know your database settings, please contact your host and ask for them.
 You will not be able to continue without them.
 More precisely you need the database hostname, the database name, the database username and password.
 <br>